7 Ways To Protect Yourself From Identity Theft This Black Friday

 The Takeaway

-ACI Worldwide expects identity theft attempts to grow in 2018, predicting a 17% increase in the value of fraud attempts between Thanksgiving and Cyber Monday compared to 2017.
+Identity theft attempts may continue to grow between Thanksgiving and Cyber Monday in 2020.
 Be just as ready for identity thieves as you are for your fellow Black Friday doorbuster shoppers.

 Take the necessary precautions against fraud and practice safe shopping this holiday season.
 Insert your own "safe shopping" joke if you like but remember that fraud and ruined credit are not funny at all – especially when it happens to you.

-If you would like to prevent identity theft, join MoneyTips and check out our free Identity Protector tool.
+Protect your credit – protect your identity – protect yourself with a free MoneyTips trial.

-Photo ©iStockphoto.com/leolintang
+Photo ©iStockphoto.com/arkadiusz_wargula

 You must be logged in to comment